neoforged/Documentation/docs/resources/client/models/items.md

 ## Dynamic Fluid Container

-NeoForge adds an item model that constructure a dynamic fluid container, capable of re-texturing itself at runtime to match the contained fluid.
+NeoForge adds an item model that constructs a dynamic fluid container, capable of re-texturing itself at runtime to match the contained fluid.

 :::note
 For the fluid tint to apply to the fluid texture, the item in question must have a `Capabilities.FluidHandler.ITEM` attached.
 If your item does not directly use `BucketItem` (not a subtype either), then you need to [register the capability to your item][capability].